andycranston/raritan-sensors/README.md

 Here are some utilities for managing sensors attached to a Raritan intelligent PDU.
-The PDU must be running a recent version of the Xerus firmware.
+The PDU must be running a recent version of the Xerus firmware, say at least 3.3.x or higher.

 ## movesensorslot.py